emilianoyoung/ai/_posts/_archive/2019-12-04-facebooks-head-of-ai-says-the-field-will-soon-hit-the-wall.md

 related:
   - title: "Facebook taught an AI the 'theory of mind'"
     excerpt: "But life in the real world isn't a zero sum game like poker or Starcraft and we need AI to work with us, not against us.
-That's why a research team from Facebook taught an AI how to play the cooperative card game Hanabi (the Japanese word for fireworks ..."
+That's why a research team from Facebook taught an AI how to play the cooperative card game Hanabi (the Japanese word for fireworks), to gain a better understanding of how humans think.
+Specifically, the Facebook team set out ..."
     publishedDateTime: 2019-12-06T16:00:00Z
     sourceUrl: https://www.engadget.com/2019/12/06/facebook-taught-an-ai-the-theory-of-mind/
     ampUrl: https://www.engadget.com/amp/2019/12/06/facebook-taught-an-ai-the-theory-of-mind/